abbbi/virtnbdbackup/README.md

 2021-03-29 11:32:03 INFO virtnbdbackup - backupDisk: 1394147328 bytes of data extents to backup
 ```

+## Compression

+It is possible to enable compression for the `stream` format via `lz4`
+algorithm by using the `--compress` option.
+The saved data is compressed inline
+and the saveset file is appended with compression trailer including information
+about the compressed block offsets.

+During restore, `virtnbdrestore` will automatically detect such compressed
+backup streams and attempts to decompress saved blocks accordingly.

+Using compression will come with some CPU overhead, both lz4 checksums for
+block and original data is enabled.

 # Restore examples

 For restoring, `virtnbdrestore` can be used.
 It reconstructs the streamed